Aviation Maintenance Technician: Mastering Sheet Metal Fabrication

 - Shape, cut, rivet, bolt, screw, solder and braze

 - Maintain fabrication equipment and machinery

-In metal shaping, sheet metal can be bent, cut, shrunk, stretched and fused.
+Sheet metal fabrication is the process of forming metal sheets to specific shapes, creating products or building machines and structures.
+In metal welding and shaping, sheet metal can be bent, cut, shrunk, stretched and fused.

 Bending Sheet Metal – the simplest way to bend metal is with form bending.
 The sheet metal is bent over an edge or shape that is located under the metal.
 The metal brake is the most common way to make clean, precise bends in metal.

 Rolling Form Sheet Metal – similar to bending, where roll forming processes the entire sheet of metal into the right shape, a coil.

 Cutting Sheet Metal – to cut sheet metal, fabricators use aviation snips, power shears, throatless shears, angle grinders, or plasma cutters.